Constructing Subspace Packings from Other Packings: Introduction

 The goal is to find optimal configurations of subspaces which are of interest mathematically but also in applications such as coding theory (see, e.g., \cite{Cre08,PWTH16,XZG05,KaPa03,GrassFus}), quantum information theory (see, e.g., \cite{FHS17,AFZ15,ShSl98,GoRo09}), and more.
 The usefulness of such configurations often comes from whether the projections onto the subspaces (approximately) yield a resolution of the identity and whether the angles between the subspaces are as large as possible.
 Configurations which satisfy the former condition are called (tight) fusion frames and the latter condition are called Grassmannian packings.

-In general, Grassmannian fusion frames, which are fusion frames which correspond to optimal packings of certain Grassmannian spaces with respect to the chordal distance, are optimally robust against noise and erasures.
-Under certain models of noise and erasures, a type of Grassmannian fusion frame called equichordal is shown to be optimal \cite{GrassFus,SAH14,EKB10}.
+In general, Grassmannian fusion frames, which are fusion frames which correspond to optimal packings of Grassmannian spaces with respect to the chordal distance, are optimally robust against noise and erasures.
+Under certain models of noise and erasures, a type of Grassmannian fusion frame called equichordal is shown to be optimal \cite{GrassFus}.
 Under other models, the subclass of Grassmannian fusion frames which are called equiisoclinic have been proven to be the best \cite{Bod07}, while for certain coding theory regimes such packings are not optimal \cite{PWTH16}.
+Equiisoclinic tight fusion frames are also proven to be deterministically optimal in block sparse recovery \cite{SAH14,EKB10}.

 We complete this section by introducing Grassmannian fusion frames and basic notation (Section~\ref{sec:frame}).
 In Section~\ref{sec:recycle}, we give generalizations, classifications, and examples of constructions from the literature of various Grassmannian packings that can be constructed from other such packings.
-In particular, a construction of Grassmannian packings and fusion frames from ones known to exist which generalizes different constructions based on Kronecker products in \cite{LemSei73,BCPST,Cre08,SAH14,CFMWZ,Moh12} is presented in Theorem~\ref{thm:gentens} and Corollary~\ref{cor:gentens}, coupled with proofs of which desirable algebraic and geometric properties are inherited from the original packings.
+In particular, a construction of Grassmannian packings and fusion frames from ones known to exist which generalizes different constructions based on Kronecker products in \cite{LemSei73,BCPST,Cre08,SAH14,CFMWZ,CTX15,EKB10,MKH20} is presented in Theorem~\ref{thm:gentens} and Corollary~\ref{cor:gentens}, coupled with proofs of which desirable algebraic and geometric properties are inherited from the original packings.
 Then subspace complementation, a construction method found in, e.g.\ \cite{BCPST}, is characterized including a focus on optimal Grassmannian packings which are not equichordal (Proposition~\ref{prop:orth}).

 Throughout the paper, $\bF$ will always either denote $\bR$ or $\bC$.
 Further for $m, n \in \bN$, we define $[n] := \{1, 2, \hdots, n\}$, $M(\bF,m,n)$ to be the set of $m\times n$ matrices with entries in $\bF$, and $I_n$ to be the $n\times n$ identity matrix.
 Finally, for $A \in M(\bF,m,n)$, we write $\col(A)$ for the column span of $A$.